The Snowling Queen

 Might I accede to chance at thy design

-I chance to task thee and at thy own expense.
+I’d chance to task thee at thy own expense.

 Assure me, that thy own clutch thou hast cared,

-And, soundly thou hast not one effort spared.
+And, surely thou hast not one effort spared.

 WENDELL: Evasive.
 I say, thee that my clutch is sound in hand,